profoundASD/bkds/README.md

 Brothers Keeper Data Solutions — Forever University — ProfoundASD.com

 https://profoundasd.com/welcome

-Retired source code for an accessible desktop appliance built for individuals with complex accessibility needs demonstrated at profoundASD.com (links below).
+Retired source code for an accessible desktop appliance built for individuals with complex accessibility needs demonstrated at ProfoundASD.com (links below).

-The repository and site is for a limited audience and serves as a giant prompt for services/solutions needed for a individuals with lifelong accessibility and daily living challenges.
+The repository and site serve as a prompt for services and solutions needed for individuals with lifelong accessibility and daily living challenges.

 The architecture is metadata-driven to allow UI modifications and administrative configuration without code changes.
 The current solution is being ported to an agentic intelligent assistant in a private repo.